StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 When sending media to the player, the mediaType defaults to VOD and will automatically attempt to determine if the media is live or VOD, this will affect the scrub bar colours (if they are different) and the layout of the scrub bar.

+If the media is a 'harvested' live event (such as a replay), the VOD scrub bar should show

 To force the player into 'live' mode, 'mediaType: .Live' should be passed to the player when sending media

 ``` Swift